tigerfarm/arduino/Altair101/Processor/README.md

 + D2, D3, the digital interrupt pins
 + D11, D12, D13, digital pins.
 SPI pins, if I need.

+To do: 3 pins for control outputs, using a SN74HC595N chip:
++ D11, D12, D13

 Nano pins:
 + RX0 (D0) and TX1 (D1), for RS232 serial communications.
 Confirm, if can be used with DFPlayer: DFPlayer:TX to Nano:RX, and DFPlayer:RX to Nano:TX.
 + D2...D13 digital pins.